Chuban/vfio/README.md

 $ macos
 ```

+### For MacOS
+[Check this amazing guide](https://github.com/kholia/OSX-KVM) for creating the MacOS install image and Clover.

 ## Known problems
 ### Race condition
 There is something somewhere that makes it crash.
 That's why there is so many `sleep`